 The Student Conduct Administrator will investigate the incident, review the circumstances, and make a final determination of the case.
-If there is sufficient proof or documentation to identify the responsible party, he or she will be contacted by the Student Conduct Administrator as part of the investigation.
+If there is sufficient proof or documentation to identify the responsible party. they will be contacted by the Student Conduct Administrator as part of the investigation.